 Tactically, publishers should seek to develop a direct relationship with their core audience and overdeliver on user experience to keep them coming back for more.
 In a digital context, that means thinking about site speed, the number and quality of ads within a given session, and the types of brands that are being offered.

-What are some of the big advertising trends you’ve seen this year?
+What are some of the big advertising trends you’ve seen recently?

 We’re excited about this idea of synchronicity and the potential that it has for marketers.
 As the consumer experience grows increasingly fragmented and includes more devices and platforms, brands that lean into this reality have an incredible opportunity to deliver great advertising.